AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 >[!NOTE]
 >
->Unless you have been notified, continue to use [Zendesk case flow](#what-is).
+>Unless you have been notified, continue to use [Adobe Commerce Help Center case flow](#what-is).
 If you have been notified that you are in the cohort with access, follow the Experience League case form flow described [below](#what-is-experience-league-support).

 ## WHAT IS EXPERIENCE LEAGUE SUPPORT? {#what-is-experience-support}